raensink/stm32-gcc-linux-quick-start/README.md

 Develoment tools for building, deploying, and testing this project.

 #### build
-This is a temporary folder that is automatically created by the build scripts.
+This is a temporary folder that is automatically created by the makefiles.
 All derived build products exist in this directory.
 This folder is excluded from the repo using the .gitignore file.
-A make clean operation will delete this entire folder.
+A 'make clean' operation will delete this entire folder.